-The young Marco, who now approached the imperial capital, had to contemplate some work in China.
-As there was only a slim chance to become a personal adviser to the emperor, he had to consider a more common career.
+The young Marco, who now approached the imperial capital, had to contemplate finding work in China.
+As there was only a slim chance to become a personal adviser to the Emperor, he had to consider a more common career.
 In a situation like this, it was extremely useful to know a “good fellow”, who held a senior position in the administration of the imperial mines.

-Zufficar had remarked the scientific interests of his companion.
-As Marco came from a family of merchants, he certainly was also good at figures.
+Zufficar had noticed his companion’s scientific interests.
+As Marco came from a family of merchants, he certainly also had a good head for figures.
 That was another huge advantage for his future profession.
-The Turkish mining official obviously recommended the young talent to the salt distribution agency.45 The salt authority in Yangzhou had merged with the department of transportation and developed into a second tax office.
+The Turkish mining official obviously recommended the talented young man to the salt distribution agency.45 The salt authority in Yangzhou had merged with the department of transportation and developed into a second tax office.
 The officials of the salt distribution authority were therefore a kind of tax officials.
 Semuren largely managed the finances of the Yuan, as the Mongol invaders mistrusted their subjects particularly in tax matters.46

-For the agency, Marco was a perfect choice, as his profession soon wrapped him up.
-His life in the service of the salt distribution authority differed completely from the world of secret state-affairs, which the romance writer Rustichello envisioned for him.
-Nevertheless, the narrator and his poet successfully created a text, in which both levels had their proper place.
-Indeed, their cooperation was a stroke of luck: The chivalric romance, which enlivened the otherwise brittle text, made the success of the book possible.
+Marco was a perfect choice for the agency.
+His life in the service of the salt distribution authority differed completely from the world of secret state affairs, which the romance writer Rustichello envisioned for him.
+Nevertheless, the narrator and his poet successfully created a text, in which both levels had their own place.
+Indeed, their cooperation was a stroke of luck: The chivalric romance, which enlivened the otherwise dry text, made the success of the book possible.
 Very fast, it became popular in a variety of transcripts, translations and adaptations.
 Marco Polo was not the only European who visited China at the time, and certainly, other returnees had as well many interesting things to talk about.
-Oderico of Pordenone, who a few decades later, from 1323 to 1328, was travelling in China, remarks on Hangzhou, he would not dare to speak of the gigantic proportions of this city, had he not “met at Venice people in plenty who have been there.”47 All those travelers vanished into oblivion because none of them had found his Rustichello.48
+Oderico of Pordenone, who a few decades later, from 1323 to 1328, was travelling in China, remarks on Hangzhou, he would not dare to speak of the gigantic proportions of this city, had he not “met at Venice people in plenty who have been there.”47 All those travellers vanished into oblivion because none of them had found his Rustichello.48

-Even the masterful description written by William of Rubruk, who had visited the Mongol capital Karakorum 1253/54 survived only by accident.
-Just three manuscripts of his Itinerarium fratris Willielmi de Rubruquis were preserved, all in England, where Roger Bacon used the text of his Franciscan co-frater to study the tales on Gog and Magog.49
+Even the masterful description written by William of Rubruk, who had visited the Mongol capital Karakorum 1253-54, only survived by accident.
+Just three manuscripts of his Itinerarium fratris Willielmi de Rubruquis were preserved, all in England, where Roger Bacon used the text of his Franciscan frater to study the tales on Gog and Magog.49

-Marco Polo reports repeatedly about salt, salt production and salt transport.
-Those dry topics certainly displeased Rustichello.
-It would have been a comfort to him, had he known that later editors of the text, of which the original has been lost, busily promoted the legend of the knight-errant and at the same time pruned the passages about the realities.
-Thus, most editions abbreviate the descriptions of the salt production in the province Kaindu.
-The edition of Ramusio though, reproduces in 1559 the passage in full:
+Marco Polo repeatedly reports about salt, salt production and salt transport.
+These dry topics certainly displeased Rustichello.
+It would have been a comfort to him had he known that later editors of the text, whose original has been lost, busily promoted the legend of the knight errant and at the same time pruned the passages about the realities of his life in China.
+Thus, most editions abbreviate the descriptions of salt production in the province Kaindu.
+The Ramusio edition, however, reproduces the passage in full in 1559:

 “In this country there are salt-springs, from which they manufacture salt by boiling it in small pans.
 When the water has boiled for an hour, it becomes a kind of paste, which is formed into cakes of the value of twopence each.
 These, which are flat on the lower, and convex on the upper side, are placed upon hot tiles, near a fire, in order to dry and harden.
 On this latter species of money the stamp of the grand khan is impressed, and it cannot be prepared by any other than his own officers.
 Eighty of the cakes are made to pass for a saggio of gold.
 But when these are carried by the traders amongst the inhabitants of the mountains and other parts little frequented, they obtain a saggio of gold for sixty, fifty, or even forty of the salt cakes, in proportion as they find the natives less civilized, further removed from the towns, and more accustomed to remain on the same spot; inasmuch as people so circumstanced cannot always have a market for their gold, musk, and other commodities.”50

 The salt monopoly guaranteed the state a higher income than all the other kinds of taxes.51 Yunnan was particularly important.
-As a border region with troubled neighbors, it enjoyed a special status.
-The tax remained in the province, ruled by a grandson of Kublai Khan.
+As a border region with troubled neighbours, it enjoyed a special status.
+The tax remained in the province, which was ruled by a grandson of Kublai Khan.
 There are, said Marco Polo, “salt-springs, from which all the salt used by the inhabitants is procured.
 The duty levied on this salt produces a large revenue to the king.”
-Because the few factories and the few transport routes were easy to control, the salt tax as a secure source of income was continuously increased.
-It helped especially to settle the immense costs of the warfare of the Mongol armies.
-In Yunnan, reported Marco Polo, the salt is so expensive that only the “persons of the higher class” could afford it.
+Because the few factories and the few transport routes were easy to control, the salt tax was continuously increased as a secure source of income.
+In particular, it helped to cover the immense costs of warfare for the Mongol armies.
+In Yunnan, reported Marco Polo, salt is so expensive that only “persons of the higher class” could afford it.
 They prepared raw meat by cutting it into small pieces and putting it in a spicy pickle of salt.
-The poorer people “only steep it, after mincing, in a sauce of garlic, and then eat it as if it were dressed.”52
+The poorer people “only steep it, after mincing, in a sauce of garlic, and then eat it as if it were dressed”52

-Following the bureaucratic routine, Marco must have spent at least three years in Yunnan.
-Considering the wealth of material, he probably held successively two or three posts in the southwest.
-His career has taken him then to southeast China.
-He travelled to Yangzhou, and with certainty, he stayed for three years in the city of Hangzhou, which he so accurately describes.
-As an official of the governor of “Mangi” (i.e. South China), he probably participated in moving the government department from Yangzhou to Hangzhou.53
+In line with the bureaucratic routine, Marco must have spent at least three years in Yunnan.
+Considering the wealth of material, he probably held two or three posts successively in the southwest.
+His career then took him to southeast China.
+He travelled to Yangzhou, and one can say with certainty that he stayed in the city of Hangzhou, which he so accurately describes, for three years.
+As an official of the governor of “Mangi” (i.e. South China), he was probably involved in moving the government department from Yangzhou to Hangzhou.53

-The central salt authority, supplying large parts of the country with the commodity, supervised twenty-nine salt offices54, mostly located in the area between the coast and the Grand Canal.
+The central salt authority supplying large parts of the country with the commodity supervised 29 salt offices54, most of which were located in the area between the coast and the Grand Canal.
 However, the most profitable saline area was Cangzhou in the north.
-The city on the Grand Canal was a trade center for eight salines and is still a center of salt production in China.55 As Marco Polo again describes the production comprehensively, we can presume that he held office in Cangzhou.
+The city on the Grand Canal was a trade centre for eight salt mines and is still a centre of salt production in China today.55 As Marco Polo again describes the production comprehensively, we can presume that he held office in Cangzhou.
 As so often in his description of a city, the narrator enumerates a few platitudes: 1.
 The inhabitants worship idols.
-2. They burn the bodies.
+2. They burn bodies.
 3. They use paper money.
 Then he goes into detail: